|

 Top

-Can National
+Can National Security

-Security Systems add, delete or change my arm/disarm codes?
+Systems add, delete or change my arm/disarm codes?

-Yes, in most cases National Security Systems can add,
+cases National Security Systems can add, delete, or change your arm/disarm

-delete, or change your arm/disarm codes remotely over the phone line, the
+codes remotely over the phone line, the cost for this service is a minimum

-charge covers up to fifteen minutes of programming, which is more than
+$15.00 per call.
+The $15.00 minimum charge covers up to fifteen minutes of

-enough time for a single code change or for a small database of codes, for
+programming, which is more than enough time for a single code change or for

-large databases please call our remote programming department for a quote.
+a small database of codes, for large databases please call our remote

-To add, delete, or change codes you can use our, add, delete, or change arm/disarm codes form and fax it to (714) 547-1040 and
+use our, add, delete, or change arm/disarm codes form

-your request will be completed.
-Faxes received before 3:00 PM pacific time
+(714) 547-1040 and your request will be completed.
+Faxes received before

-will be input the same day, faxes received after 3:00 PM pacific time will
+3:00 PM pacific time will be input the same day, faxes received after 3:00

-be input the next business day.
+PM pacific time will be input the next business day.
 Top

 What is the procedure for canceling my account?

-All request for
+All request for cancellation

-panel physically disabled or removed (for leased systems).
+physically disabled or removed (for leased systems).
 National Security

 Systems Inc cannot stop billing you until the panel is